arez/arez/README.md

   - verifying the framework is used correctly
     - ComputedValues should not cause cycles during recalculation

-* Read-Write transactions should not be able to be nested within other types of transactions.

 * ComputedValue - where can use function that takes args (that are Observables somehow?)

 Observable